 Every person’s path is different.
 I am not a fortuneteller, so unfortunately, I cannot tell you what your path should be.
 What I can tell you is that I never would’ve imagined it would’ve taken me this long to get where I’m at, and I’m still not at the top of the mountain.
 But it lets me understand that the journey will be riddled with “failure.”
 Whether you go traditional or nontraditional.
 Not to mention debt.

 The purpose of this article is to align your mind that there’s nothing wrong with failure as long as you continuously learn from it.

 In college, we have internships for reason.
 To provide experience.
 Normally these programs are unpaid because you don’t know what you’re doing.
 You are learning.
 When you start in any entrepreneurial venture, you still need to go through that learning phase.
 The problem is that your so-called reality tells you that you failed when you made a mistake, when you go bankrupt or you lose a client, lose a teammate, get a bad grade.
 Whatever it is, just know this is not failure.
 This is learning.
 It’s only failure if you make the same mistake over and over again in the future.
 Or decide to give up.

 It’s ya boy Cauveé [kaw-vay], Inspiration Engineer, and like I always say, remember that if you don’t build your dreams, you’ll build someone else’s.

 I wish you all the love and success in the world.
 Until the next time we speak, BOOST!Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.